 The elements 2, 3 and 4 are expansions in the above set, i.e, ‘daffodils’ is the headword, whereas the other words in 2, 3 and 4 are modifiers.
 Incidentally, the set of examples given above can be grouped under the term noun phrase (NP).

 (1) The basic method is that of comparing samples.
 For, example, let us divide the construction ‘her son’s school’ into its ICs.
-This may be divided in four ways:
+This may be divided into four ways:

 (a) her/son’s school